 Beyond the Queen Charlotte exists a bundle of other excellent rides around the Sounds.
 The Wakamarina and Waikakaho-Cullen Creek tracks can be linked with a night at the Trout Hotel in Canvas Town.
 A jug of Monteiths and a fisherman's basket fuel the residual euphoria after descending 800m of singletrack into the Wakamarina Valley... and will carbo load your return to the Onamalutu Domain via Linkwater, Cullen's Creek and the Waikakaho Gold Trail.
 It's a full weekend with only short sections of grovel on both days.

-A NZ Cycle Trail work-in-progress xmas cracker.
-When complete it will take you from the ghost town of Lyell over 80km of singletrack through to the Mokihinui River on the West Coast.
-Even now it is worth riding in and out from Lyell, with a night at the Lyell Saddle Hut.
+A NZ Cycle Trail xmas cracker.
+Now completed it takes you from the ghost town of Lyell over 80km of singletrack through to the Mokihinui River on the West Coast.
 A great alternative or supplement (depending on the season) to the Heaphy.
-Once the full route is open you could link with the Charming Creek Walkway and Denniston Short Cut (described in Classic NZ Mtb Rides South Island) tomake a 2-3 day loop starting and finishing in Inangahua.
+You could link with the Charming Creek Walkway and Denniston Short Cut (described in Classic NZ Mtb Rides South Island) to make a 2-3 day loop starting and finishing in Inangahua.

 Significant as birth places of the Trade Union Movement and electric street lighting, both West Coast towns have plenty of riding and goldmining history on tap.
 The palatial Ces Clark Hut on the Croesus Track is reached after a technical, often greasy four hour climb out of Blackball.
 Spend the afternoon walking the tops before giving your shocks an honest workout back to Blackball the next day.
 From Reefton, Kirwans Track offers a longer and more technically challenging version of the Croesus.
 A superb hut greets you at the summit with gasp-worthy 360 degree views.
 Less hardcore is the old mining road in to Big River.
 Another well appointed hut waits at the end, although often made less attractive by remnants of boozy 4WD weekends.
 Retrace the route in to escape, or opt for a dose of benched singletrack to Waiuta and a blast on the road back to Reefton.